JasonWeinzierl/eslint-plugin-rxjs-x/docs/rules/no-ignored-default-value.md

 # Disallow using `firstValueFrom`, `lastValueFrom`, `first`, and `last` without specifying a default value (`rxjs-x/no-ignored-default-value`)

+💼 This rule is enabled in the 🔒 `strict` config.

 💭 This rule requires [type information](https://typescript-eslint.io/linting/typed-linting).

 <!-- end auto-generated rule header -->